 Outside of his family, Philip Thomas has two overriding passions: photography and riding his mountain bike.
 Many days he can combine the two, cycling during the lunch hour from his downtown Rogers studio to the trails that circle nearby Lake Atalanta.

-“For me, ridding a mountain bike is a good counterpart to running a business and being in front of a computer and dealing with the day-to-day routine, Philip said.
+“For me, riding a mountain bike is a good counterpart to running a business and being in front of a computer and dealing with the day-to-day routine, Philip said.
 “Plus it’s a good networking tool.
 There are probably just as many mountain bikers as there are golfers, so being out on the trails puts you in contact with potential clients and current ones.”

 Philip opened Novo in 2007, initially pursing wedding photography and portraiture work.
 Today his mainstay is commercial, shooting products and more for ad agencies as well as for corporations such as Walmart, Tyson Foods and J.B.
 Hunt, and doing lifestyle photography for various outdoor magazines published by Arkansas Times.